dch21/am_I_the_moral_one/README.md

   # User Info

-Based on their answers to the first quiz, we judge whether a users moral views align more with Consequentialist or Kantian ethics.
+Based on their answers to the first quiz, we judge whether a user's moral views align more with Consequentialist or Kantian ethics.
 This information is displayed on the user info page.

   ![user](/readme_files/user_info.png)